-There are around 48 different sumo techniques one can use and 70 moves to get an opponent out the ring or onto the ground.
+There are around 48 different sumo techniques one can use and 70 moves to get an opponent out of the ring or onto the ground.

-Also, this may sound sexist but the dohyo is seen as a sacred place and therefore women are not allowed to touch it.
+Also, this may sound sexist, but the dohyo is seen as a sacred place, and therefore women are not allowed to touch it.

 The dohyo design

-In the illustration above you will see two stripes in the center of the ring.
-These stripes are known as shikiri-sen and indicate where each rikishi must position himself at the start of a bout.
+In the illustration above, you will see two stripes in the center of the ring.
+These stripes are known as shikiri-sen and indicate where each rikishi must position himself at the start of a match.
 The edges around the ring are known as the ja-no-me (snake’s eye) and have a layer of sand spread over the surface area so that it’s easy to see whether or not a rikishi went out of the ring.

-Wrestlers perform their first ritual before entering the dohyo and involves taking a sip of sacred water to rinse out their mouths.
+Wrestlers perform their first ritual before entering the dohyo, and it involves taking a sip of sacred water to rinse out their mouths.
 Once in the ring, competitors will wipe themselves down with paper towels as a cleansing process and even throw salt onto the dohyo.
 The salt not only purifies the ring but also protects the rikishi from any injuries which may occur during the match.